Date of birth

-In Reach’s final Boro appearances in August 2015, the winger scored in the 3-1 victory over the Owls at Hillsborough.
+In one of Reach’s final Boro appearances in August 2015, the winger scored in the 3-1 victory over the Owls at Hillsborough.

 Two weeks later, he moved on loan to Championship rivals Preston where his stock continued to rise, with 36 appearances and four goals.